acumos/system-integration/docs/oneclick-deploy/user-guide.rst

   * has customized or created as needed

     * the main environment file system-integration/AIO/acumos-env
-    * ELK-stack environment: see
-      system-integration/charts/elk-stack/setup_elk_env.sh as a guide to what
-      environment values can be customized.
+    * ELK-stack environment: see `ELK Stack configuration`_ as a guide to what environment values can be customized.
 Customize the default values in that script, by changing the values after ':-" e.g. to change "true" to "false" replace the first line below with the second